jmspit/dodo/DEVELOPER.md

 # Introduction

-Framework to create services with C++ efficiency for deployment in Docker containers.
+Framework to create C++ services for deployment in Docker containers.
+The framework strives to

   - Target is GNU/Linux exclusively.
+  - Use STL primitives such as std::string for every 'string type' such as a host or file name.
-- The Application class handles red tape
+  - Application class handles red tape
-  - Runtime configuration through yaml file
+    - Runtime configuration through yaml file(s).
     - Logging to one or more destinations, console, (rotating) files, syslog.
     - Handling signals (to the container entrypoint, including stop requests)
-- Frameworks for typical demands such as
+  - Frameworks for additional demands such as
+    - Encryption
     - Network and TLS network sockets
-  - TCP servers both with and without TLS support.
+    - TCP servers
-  - HTTP servers both with and without TLS support.
+    - HTTP servers
-  - REST servers both with and without TLS support.
+    - REST servers
+    - Database abstractions
+      -  PostgreSQL
+      -  MongoDB
+      -  SQLite
-  - Persistent Key-Value store based on SQLLite.
+    - Persistent Key-Value store, FIFO and priority queues (based on SQLite)
-- Framework classes can be initialized against YAML nodes that define the runtime configuration, a YAML node which may be in the same file that defines the Application as well as other classes.

 # Using dodo

-Include all headers by including dodo.hpp.
+Include all dodo headers by including dodo.hpp.
 Before using any of the dodo functionality, call dodo::initLibrary().
 Call dodo::closeLibrary() to clean up before program termination.

 ```C
 #include <dodo.hpp>